roberttidey/SecurityPanel/README.md

 # Security Panel
-An extension for simple 4 zone Security panel using esp8266
+An extension for simple 4 zone Security panel using esp8266 Tested with Pyronix Sterling compact but probably could be used with other wired security panels.

 Monitors 4 zones + 1 Alarm trigger signal
 Sends IFTTT notification when Alarm trigger changes state